0xPARC/0xparc-intro-book/easy/src/plonk.typ

 *systems of quadratic equations over $FF_q$*.

-In other words, PLONK is going to give us the ability to prove that we have solutions to a system of a system of quadratic equations.
+In other words, PLONK is going to give us the ability to prove that we have solutions to a system of quadratic equations.
 #situation[
   Suppose we have a system of $m$ equations in $k$ variables $x_1, dots, x_k$:
   $